mscott99/Latex-Exporter/README.md

 - Extended MathJax, to use latex macros both in Obsidian and in the export.

 ## Purpose and concept
-Currently, converting a set of notes in a vault to a linear polished text is a non-trivial task.
-This is an obstacle in the overall writing task which fragments the writing accross tools: note-taking in Obsidian, followed by final writing in Overleaf.
-With this plugin, a single unified workflow becomes possible, spanning from ideation all the way to the final product.
-Keep writing your paper in Obsidian until you have polished the content, and your completed paper is a click away (though you may want to validate the formatting in LaTeX.)
+Currently, using a set of notes in a vault to produce a single polished text is a non-trivial task.
+This is an obstacle in the overall writing task which fragments the writing process across tools: note-taking in Obsidian, followed by final writing in Overleaf.
+With this plugin, a single unified workflow becomes possible, spanning from ideation all the way to the final product, all in Obsidian.
+Keep writing your paper in Obsidian until the content is polished, and your completed paper is a click away.
 With this plugin, your paper can emerge organically from your graph of notes.

 Here is how it works.
-The user should create a "longform" note which structures the content primarily through embed links (transclusions).
-The longform note specifies the sections and assembles content from other notes into a linear piece of writing.
-The paper should be readable from this note alone when viewed in Obsidian, even though the content may be spread accross your vault.
-Then exporting this embed-heavy note will extracts relevant content from your vault and create a single LaTeX output file.
+You should create a "longform" note which structures the content, primarily through embed links (a.k.a. transclusions).
+The longform note specifies the sections of the main text and assembles content from other notes into a linear piece of writing.
+The paper should be readable from this note alone when viewed in Obsidian, even though the content may be spread across your vault.
+Then, exporting this embed-heavy note with Latex Exporter will extract all the relevant content from your vault and create a single LaTeX output file.

-For example, say you have a theorem which you would like to include in your paper.
-The theorem should reside in its own note, with the statement under the `Statement` header and its proof under the `Proof` header.
-Then in the longform note, you may want to include the statement of the theorem in the introduction, which is done with the syntax `theorem::![[theorem_note#Statement]]`.
-Yet you may defer the proof to a later section.
-In that later section, you embed the proof with `proof::![[theorem_note#Proof]]`.
-Hyperlinks between the theorem and the proof will be automatically generated on export.
-Then what if you want to reference this theorem?
-You only need a standard wikilink, `[[theorem_note]]`.
-Note that each one of these embedding statements do not need to be in the longform note, or even in the same note!
-They merely need to be in a place which is visible in Obsidian from your longform note.
+For example, let's say that you have a theorem which you would like to include in your paper.
+The theorem should reside in its own note, with the statement under the header `Statement` and its proof under the `Proof` header in the same note.
+Then in the longform note, you may want to include the statement of the theorem in the introduction by writing `theorem::![[theorem_note#Statement]]` on a new line.
+You would like to defer the proof to a later section.
+In that later section, you embed the proof by writing `proof::![[theorem_note#Proof]]`.
+Hyperlinks between the theorem and the proof will be automatically generated when exporting the longform note.
+What about referencing this theorem?
+For this you should use a standard wikilink, `[[theorem_note]]`.
+Note that the embedding structure can be recursive; as long as the content is visible in Obsidian from the longform note, it will be included in the export.
+If we think of the individual Markdown files, this means that an embedding statement like `theorem::![[theorem_note#Statement]]` may be situated within some third note `third_note.md`, which is itself embedded into the longform note, and the two-layers-deep content will still be fetched and added to the exported file.

-This plugin uses the information found in the graphical organisation of notes to create a sensible LaTeX document.
+This plugin uses the information found in the graphical organization of notes to create a sensible LaTeX document.
 It is not attempting to match the obsidian note visually, only its content.
 The LaTeX code in the export is minimal as much as possible, so that the author can later edit it if necessary.
 ## Example
-See the sub-directory `example/vault` of the repository hosting this plugin for an example of an export.
-The corresponding pdf can be found [here](example/export/longform_note_output.pdf).
+See the subdirectory `example/vault` of the repository hosting this plugin for an example of an export.
+The corresponding PDF can be found [here](example/export/longform_note_output.pdf).
 | Obsidian | LaTeX Export |
 | ---- | ----- |
 |<img src="example/export/Screenshot_Obsidian-1.png" height="450"> |<img src="example/export/longform_note_output-1.png" height="450"> |